 The most visible change is the removal of the land frontier barrier, known locally as La Verja.
 This fence, built in 1969 during the Franco era, has been a physical symbol of the territorial dispute between Spain and the UK over Gibraltar.
 Under the treaty, it goes.

-What replaces it?
 At the land crossing, the aim is a much smoother flow of people.
-No more stopping at the Gibraltar police checkpoint for every person crossing on foot or by car.
-The friction point moves to the external entry points at Gibraltar's airport and seaport, where Spanish Policía Nacional officers will work alongside Gibraltar border agents in a juxtaposed system, similar to how Eurostar border controls work between France and the UK.
+No more stopping at a checkpoint for every person crossing on foot or by car.
+The friction point moves to the external entry points at Gibraltar's airport and seaport, where Spanish Policía Nacional officers will work alongside Gibraltar border agents in a juxtaposed arrangement, similar in concept to how Eurostar border controls work.

 What Changes for Daily Frontier Workers?

 This group feels the change most.
-Around 10,000 people cross that border every working day, most of them La Linea residents heading into Gibraltar to work in hospitality, finance, retail, construction, and gaming.
+Around 15,000 people cross that border every working day (as of 2026), most of them La Línea residents heading into Gibraltar to work in hospitality, finance, retail, construction, and gaming.
 The queue at the crossing has been a daily source of frustration for years.
 On bad days it runs to 90 minutes.
-On good days it's 20 to 30 minutes of standing in line regardless of the weather.
+On better days it is still 20 to 30 minutes of standing in line regardless of the weather.

-From July 15, routine checks at the land frontier end.
-That doesn't mean zero friction forever, border agencies will still be watching for specific threats, but the mass-queuing system for standard commuters should change significantly.
+From 15 July, routine checks at the land frontier end.
+That does not mean zero friction forever, border agencies will still be watching for specific threats, but the mass-queuing system for standard commuters should change significantly.

-For frontier workers specifically, the practical benefit is straightforward: more time at home, less time at the border.
-The Gibraltar economy depends on this workforce, and so does La Linea's.
-If crossing becomes genuinely easier, expect to see more people willing to take jobs in Gibraltar without viewing the commute as a daily tax on their time.
+For frontier workers, the practical benefit is straightforward: more time at home, less time at the border.
+The Gibraltar economy depends on this workforce, and so does La Línea's.
+If crossing becomes genuinely easier, expect more people to take jobs in Gibraltar without viewing the commute as a daily tax on their time.

-Nothing urgent before July 15.
+Nothing urgent before 15 July.
 Keep your current work permits and documentation in order.
-The systems for frontier worker registration and documentation are expected to be clarified closer to the date.
-Watch for updates from the Gibraltar government and the La Linea ayuntamiento as July approaches.
+Updated guidance on the new crossing process for registered frontier workers is expected from the Gibraltar government as July approaches.

 Does Gibraltar Join Schengen?